benjamin-heasly/gold-lab-nwb-conversions/pyramid/README.md

 Either way, it views data as a sliding window over time.
 This approach is helpful for dealing with live data as well as large data files.

-Pyramid is a work in progress, but here's an overview of the vision.
+Here's an overview of the vision!

 ![Pyramid reads data into the Neutral Zone and delimits and extracts Trials.](docs/pyramid-sketch-Page-1.png "Pyramid overview")